-In order to seek to achieve the investment objective, the Fund will adopt a Direct Investment Policy and will aim to replicate or track, before fees and expenses, the performance of the Solactive ISS ESG Developed Markets Europe Net Zero Pathway Index (the "Reference Index"), by holding a portfolio of equity securities that comprises all, or a substantial number of, the securities comprised in the Reference Index (the "Underlying Securities").
-Further information on the Reference Index is contained under "General Description of the Underlying Asset".
+In order to seek to achieve the investment objective, the Fund will adopt a Direct Investment Policy.
+There is no assurance that the investment objective of the Fund will actually be achieved.

+The Fund will aim to replicate or track, before fees and expenses, the performance of the Reference Index by holding a portfolio of equity securities that comprises all, or a substantial number of, the securities comprised in the Reference Index (the "Underlying Securities").
 The Fund is managed according to a passive approach and is a Full Replication Fund (as described in the Prospectus under the heading "Direct Investment Funds following a passive approach").
 The Investment Manager reserves the right to exclude from the portfolio of the Fund any securities from the Reference Index that do not comply with the Investment Manager's policies or standards (examples of which are described in the Prospectus under the heading "Direct Investment Funds following a passive approach").
-Full disclosure on the composition of the Fund's portfolio will be available on a daily basis at www.xtrackers.com.
+Full disclosure on the composition of the Fund's portfolio will be available on a daily basis at www.Xtrackers.com.